ehuang13/w209_final/README.md

 This repository contains all the resources we have used to create MIDS W209 final project website.
 The repository structure is as follows

 - data : It contains original mobility data & preprocessed mobility data.
+         All three members fulfil EDA.
+According to the EDA, most of the mobility data comes from USA and included many NaNs.
+         Thus team decided to focus on US mobility data and applied linear interpolation to fill out NaN in time series mobility dataset.

 - peter/ernesto/ellie : Each folder includes Tableau workbook used for our visualization
 <p align="center"><img src="tableau.png" width="800"></p>